cyberstream/Fix-the-Web-Patch-Script/README.md

 ##How to Apply a Patch

-This Javascript is injected into *all* web pages, so restrict the patch to the page(s) or website that needs the patch with conditional `if ()` block.
+This Javascript is injected into *all* web pages, so restrict the patch to the page(s) or website that needs the patch with a conditional `if ()` block.

 ##Patches

 *There are no patches yet.* Use this syntax to document each patch:

-**sitename.com/affected-pages** - information about problem your patch fixed
+**sitename.com/fixed-pages** - information about the problem your patch fixed